kmacko265/business-performance-analysis-2023-2024/README.md

 - Excel

 ## Key Insights
+"The insights below are derived from step-by-step analysis of markets, products, and customers and will be expanded as additional sections are completed."

+### Market Performance (2023–2024)
-Product Analysis – Value vs Volume
+### Product Analysis – Value vs Volume
+The insights below are derived from step-by-step analysis of markets, products, and customers and will be expanded as additional sections are completed.

 ### Business Question
 Which products drive revenue, and which products drive sales volume?